Meet Miura Simulation team

 long-term value

-Miura was born in Nantes at Centrale Nantes, at the heart of a strong engineering ecosystem.
+Miura was born at Centrale Nantes, in France, at the heart of a strong engineering ecosystem.
 Engineering simulation creates a huge amount of knowledge, but once a project is finished, most of that knowledge ends up scattered across files, tools, and people’s computers.

 Miura exists to change that.